mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/getting-started-with-cfx.md

 alt="Mozilla icon widget" />

 Run `cfx run` again, and it will run an instance of Firefox.
-In the bottom-left corner of the browser you'll see an icon with the Firefox logo.
+In the bottom-right corner of the browser you'll see an icon with the Firefox logo.
 Click the icon, and a new tab will open with [http://www.mozilla.org/](http://www.mozilla.org/) loaded into it.